desiredpersona/blog-old/_posts/2016-04-19-install-jekyll-on-macos.md

 ruby -v
 ```

-output:
+Output:
 ```
 ruby 2.3.7p456 (2018-03-28 revision 63024) [universal.x86_64-darwin18]
 ```

+We now need to update our `~/.bash_profile` file with the new Ruby and gem paths.

-Update your Ruby path with the command.
+Update your Ruby path with the command;

 ```sh
 echo 'export PATH="/usr/local/opt/ruby/bin:$PATH"' >> ~/.bash_profile
 ```

-Update your gems path with the command.
+Update your gems path with the command;

 ```sh
 echo 'export PATH=$HOME/gems/bin:$PATH' >> ~/.bash_profile